It's Rush Limbaugh, this, The Excellence in Broadcasting Network, where we have more fun than a human being should be allowed to have.

 But here's the problem with it.

-Hate you want to call it hate crimes.
+You want to call it hate crimes.

 Where does this end?

-But you know the left is out there pushing a lot of hatred.
+But you know, the left is out there pushing a lot of hatred.

 There's hatred for radio talk show hosts that's being pushed out there.

-There's uh, as we've discussed, and as the Virginia tech killer made clear, a lot of hatred for the rich out there.
+There's, as we've discussed, and as the Virginia tech killer made clear, a lot of hatred for the rich out there.

-Why don't we include that if they're rich, get beat up?
+Why don't we include that?

 So where does this stop?